-Littlegreen School has been lucky enough to work with the SDNPA for some years.
+Littlegreen School has worked with the SDNPA for some years.
 During this time they have worked with Year 11 in our Conservation Area.
-The rangers have taken boys out across the South Downs as part of their Geography education, they have also escorted our boys on charity walks as well as working with our Premises Team to return our beautiful grounds back to their former native condition, removing the non-native fir trees from our back lawn.
+The rangers have taken boys out across the South Downs as part of their Geography education.
+They have also escorted our boys on charity walks as well as working with our Premises Team to return our beautiful grounds back to their former native condition, removing the non-native fir trees from our back lawn.

 Littlegreen School is fortunate to be situated within South Downs National Park.
 Green rolling pastures, wide open spaces, ancient woodlands, river valleys and dramatic coastline truly encompass the National Park’s ethos of being one of ‘Britain’s Breathing Spaces’.
 With over 3,300km of rights of way, the South Downs National Park offers a landscape as diverse as it is breath-taking.
 This is truly a place with something for everyone, all easily accessible and that is why the staff and boys at Littlegreen have been exploring the Park by forming a ‘walk group’.
 This a great way to keep fit and healthy while enjoying beautiful countryside and exploring real life cross-curricular links.